5 Raster-vector interactions

 Because there is only one polygon in the example, a DataFrame with a single row is returned.
 However, if zion was composed of more than one polygon, we would accordingly get more rows in the DataFrame.
 The result provides useful summaries, for example that the maximum height in the park is 2661 \(m\) above see level.

 Note the stats argument, where we determine what type of statistics are calculated per polygon.
-Possible values other than 'mean', 'min', and 'max' are:
+Possible values other than 'mean', 'min', and 'max' include:

 • 'count'—The number of valid (i.e., excluding ‘No Data’) pixels